MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

   :scale: 30
   :align: center

-  *Figure 9.
+  *Figure 10.
 "Ages" tab where to define the thermochronometers to use.
 Here, the example is made with sample specific predictions for the apatite (U-Th)/He system.*

-| If you chose the “sample specific” option, then when clicking on “Age AHe” check box (the only one available in the current version) a new window will pop up (Figure 9).
+| If you chose the “sample specific” option, then when clicking on “Age AHe” check box a new window will pop up (Figure 10).
 | This window shows extra parameters for the computation of AHe ages.
 These extra parameters include:

 *	*Diffusion model*: the helium diffusion model to use.
 The options are the Farley et al. (2000), Shuster et al. (2006), and the radiation damage models from Gautheron et al. (2009), Flowers et al. (2009, RDAAM) and Willett et al. (2017, ADAM).